This guide explains how you can create an SMS service

 Testing your configuration

-the "Log low level communication" checkbox.
+enable the low level communication logging

 Figure 8 - Enabling low level communication logging